swaraj-khan/Avatar-James-Cameron-RAG-Chatbot/README.md

-# RAG Chatbot for *Avatar* by James Cameron
+# Constitution-of-India-RAG-Chatbot

 ![Lion](https://github.com/user-attachments/assets/7c257cea-ccfb-4cb6-9e9e-88d6ab486b8b)

-This repository contains a **Retrieval-Augmented Generation (RAG) chatbot** designed to answer questions related to the movie *Avatar* directed by James Cameron.
+This repository contains a **Retrieval-Augmented Generation (RAG) chatbot** designed to answer questions related to the movie *Constitution Of India*.
 The chatbot was developed using **Langflow**, a tool for designing and deploying language models.

 ## Features